-If you purchase a Happy Planner Paper Punch you can add even more accessories, pages, and ways to organize your planner.
+If you purchase a Paper Punch you can add even more accessories, pages, and ways to organize your planner.

 Idea #1 Find More Space

-When you start to add more pages to your Happy Planner, you may find that it feels a little tight.
+When you start to add more pages to your planner, you may find that it feels a little tight.
 It becomes harder to turn the pages.
 The little holes might tear a little bit.

 Flipping back and forth between your monthly planning calendar and the daily planner pages can feel slow and tedious.
 Or like you are going to ruin your pages each time.

 Taking out a month or two will help with this.
 You can also just take out the daily spreads for a handful of months and then return them to the planner when you are ready for them (and remove your finished pages to keep your planner slim).